 Laser-powered Time-of-Flight 3D Rear Camera

-If 2019 saw iPhones reign supreme in camera department thanks to the triple-lens camera setup on the iPhone 11 Pro/Pro Max, 2020 may witness even bigger improvements.
+If 2019 saw iPhones reign supreme in camera department thanks to the triple-lens camera setup on the iPhone 11 Pro/Pro Max, 2020 may witness even more significant improvements.

 According to several reports, Apple will reportedly include a laser-powered time-of-flight 3D rear camera on the high-end 6.1 and 6.7-inch iPhones.
 From an augmented reality perspective, it’s considered to be a big deal.